jpbueno/dynamo/DYNAMO_WORKSHOP_GUIDE.md

 - [ ] kubectl is configured correctly
 - [ ] Helm v3.10+ is installed
 - [ ] dynamo-system namespace is created
-- [ ] NVIDIA Helm repository is added
+- [ ] NVIDIA Helm repository is added (optional, for other charts)
+- [ ] Dynamo Platform v0.6.0 chart is fetched from NGC
-- [ ] Dynamo Platform v0.6.0 is installed
+- [ ] Dynamo Platform v0.6.0 is installed from local chart file
 - [ ] All pods are in Running state (check for restart loops)
 - [ ] etcd is healthy and accessible
 - [ ] NATS is running with JetStream enabled